OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-No JavaScript is required.
-This uses pure CSS3 techniques.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+This example uses only CSS3 and avoids JavaScript, making it lightweight and efficient.
+We'll leverage CSS transitions for smooth animation.

-## Description of the Styling
+**Description of the Styling:**

-The effect creates a simple card that, on hover, expands to reveal more content.
-This is achieved using transitions, pseudo-elements, and clever manipulation of the card's dimensions and content visibility.
-The expansion is smooth and visually appealing.
+The styling uses a combination of CSS pseudo-classes (`::before` and `:hover`) and transitions to achieve the expanding effect.
+The card's height is initially set to a smaller value.
+On hover, the `::before` pseudo-element (which contains the hidden content) changes its height, pushing the main content down.
+Transitions ensure a smooth animation during the expansion.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>